 As an archive, Rise Up works to represent the past while making connections to the present, a project that is complex, difficult, and often fraught with injustice.
 There is an ongoing urgency to understand and acknowledge the history of anti-Black racism and police violence, while interrogating how feminist activism has at once been complicit in anti-Black racism as well as a site of solidarity.
 In order to dismantle systemic racism and white supremacy in the present, it is important to draw lessons from the past and to connect with previous struggles.
 People have been organizing for decades, and they teach us through their actions.

 The extraordinary work of the Black Women’s Collective (BWC) is one such example and a source of knowledge and understanding about how Black women in Canada have long organized against police brutality.
 In response to the police shooting of 23-year-old Sophia Cook in October 1989, the BWC initiated the Women’s Coalition Against Racism and Police Violence.
-The coalition organized a protest two months after Cook was shot and temporarily paralyzed and issued a poignant statement speaking out about the need for an end to police brutality and other forms of systemic violence.
+The coalition organized a protest two months after Cook was shot and temporarily paralyzed, and it issued a poignant statement speaking out about the need for an end to police brutality and other forms of systemic violence.
 The BWC had issued another statement addressing police brutality earlier that year in response to the death of Michael Wade Lawson.

 At this moment, historic calls for police accountability, and disarming and defunding of the police, have gone from a whisper to a roar.
 In a recent article for Maclean’s, Sandy Hudson, one of the co-founders of Black Lives Matter Toronto, makes the case so clearly, writing that “defunding the police can free up funding that we can reinvest in services that provide real safety for both kinds of communities.
 The communities that are constantly exposed to police violence should not be deprived of effective safety and security services simply because more privileged communities feel safer when calling the police is an option.”

-We move forward hopefully, as we look back, challenging historical and contemporary racism in feminist activism, while honouring those who have been in struggle for decades and those who have just joined.
+We move forward hopefully, as we look back, challenging historical and contemporary racism in feminist activism, while honouring those who have been in the struggle for decades and those who have just joined.

 An image from the December 1989 rally against racism and police violence following the shooting of Sophia Cook.